Banker's acceptance: Comparison of banker's discount with true discount (as per present value)

-Often, banks were willing to buy time drafts from the party holding the acceptance, provided the issuer was credit worthy.
+Often, banks were willing to buy time drafts from the party holding the acceptance, provided the issuer was creditworthy.
 If the party holding the acceptance sold the note before maturity, a discount value called the Banker's Discount was used to reduce the face value of the amount to be handed over to the claimant.
 Historically, the discount rate used by the Banks on such acceptances was FV × r × t (FV: Face Value, r: interest rate, t: time period).
 If this discount is applied, the value of the amount returned to the holder of the acceptance will mathematically be lower than the True Value (or Present Value) of the note.
-The difference is called as Banker's Gain and represents the profits earned by the Bank in exchange for accepting the risk of default.
+The difference is called Banker's Gain and represents the profits earned by the Bank in exchange for accepting the risk of default.